rectech-holdings/umbrella-corp-boilerplate/shared/rn-typed-router/readme.md

   },
 });

-const { Navigator, PATHS, goBack, navigate, useParams } = createRouter(routeDef);
+//Export all the key functions and constants you will use throughout your app.
+These will be FULLY TYPED using the shape of your route definition const { Navigator, PATHS, goBack, navigate, useParams } = createRouter(routeDef);

 export function App() {
-  return <Navigator />;
+  //Render the navigator at the root of your app return <Navigator />;
 }
 ```